 6. Even getting to Key West is beautiful

 The traveling to Key West on the Overseas Highway is a unique experience.
-The Overseas Highway takes you from the mainland on bridges between all the keys on the way to Key West.
-An especially iconic stretch is the Seven Mile Bridge that connects Knight’s Key to Little Duck Key.
-Make sure that you fit in time for stops along the way when you drive to visit Key West!
+The Overseas Highway takes you from the mainland on bridges that connect all the keys on the way to Key West.
+An especially iconic stretch when you drive to visit Key West is the Seven Mile Bridge that connects Knight’s Key to Little Duck Key.

 7. The sunset celebrations are reasons to visit Key West